-If your Windows 10 display is constantly flickering, it’s likely because you have a troublesome application installed or an unsuitable display driver.
+If your Windows 10 screen is constantly flickering, it’s likely because you have a troublesome application installed or an unsuitable display driver.
 It’s time for you to resolve that annoying screen flash.

 The problem often begins when upgrading to Windows 10 from a previous version of the operating system, but it can occur at any time.
 We’re going to show you various methods to fix a Windows 10 flashing screen.